akashic

 What is the political history of Chicago-Naperville-Elgin, IL-IN, Illinois?

 Akashic tracks 38 presidential elections in Chicago-Naperville-Elgin, IL-IN, Illinois from 1876 to 2024.
 Of those, 19 went Democratic and 14 went Republican.
-The metro's archetype — "Bellwether" — captures the overall trajectory of that voting record.
+The metro's typology — "New American" — captures where that record, its demographics, and its recent swing place it among American communities.